JIC8202/wikipedia-tools/README.md

 * `page_links` is the pagelinks database from [wikipedia dumps](https://dumps.wikimedia.org/backup-index.html), converted into CSV format
 * `pages_from` is the output of a [PetScan](https://petscan.wmflabs.org/) query in JSON format, representing the pages to use as link sources
 * `pages_to` has the same format as `pages_from`, but corresponds to to link targets
-* `output` denotes the output file, saved in JSON format
+* `output` denotes the output file, saved as a list of nodes and edges in JSON format

 ### mysqldump-to-csv converter
 see [jamesmishra/mysqldump-to-csv](https://github.com/jamesmishra/mysqldump-to-csv)